MattJin19/RBF_VAR/README.md

 VARS code released under the Apache License 2.0.
 See [LICENSE](LICENSE) for additional details.

 ## Acknowledgement
-I would like to express our gratitude to the people who facilitated this work from Duke University, USA.
+I would like to express our gratitude to the people who facilitated this work from Duke University, USA, especially to Professor Rudin's team members.

 ## Citing iGAiVA(fundamental work) and VAR(in the future) ٩(๑>◡<๑)۶